-Existing work is also quite limited in its ability to support causal inferences, and concern is warranted as to the extent of bias in current estimates.
-Many studies acknowledge that the conditions that would support strong causal inferences (random assignment of services to schools or of students to receive services) do not exist.
-However, even within plausible analytical designs, most studies fail to consider how schools with services might differ from those without them and other potential issues of selection bias.
-Studies of school provision of health services seldom consider the broader educational context that surrounds school-based services.
-Schools are complex environments, and studying how one school feature relates to students' performance without considering school context more holistically risks confounding the role of service provision with the influence of other school features that we should expect to also influence academic outcomes.
-For example, Kisker and Brown (1996) did not examine any other school features beyond SBHC characteristics, and their comparison group for student outcomes was constructed through a survey of a national sample of urban youths without SBHC access that does not appear to have included questions about any other characteristics of the comparison groups' academic environments.
-Although Walker et al. (2010) improve upon previous efforts at causal inference in this literature by using propensity score analysis to construct comparison groups of SBHC users and non-users, accounting for several potentially confounding student characteristics, they too did not consider how other school-level factors besides SBHC presence might influence academic outcomes and bias their estimates of SBHC effects across schools.

-Even though non-school factors primarily drive achievement, research shows that schools have important effects on student outcomes, operating through factors such as school organization and resources, characteristics of the student body, and teacher characteristics (e.g. Carbonaro and Covay 2010; Coleman, Hoffer, and Kilgore 1982; Condron and Roscigno 2003; Crosnoe 2009; Lee and Burkam 2003; Owens 2010; Rice 2010).
-Many features are considered important because of how they influence either the instructional capacity of schools and teachers or the academic and social environment that students experience.
-School health services occupy a notable middle ground between family and school effects-because they primarily act on students' health, typically considered a characteristic of student background, with which schools must merely cope rather than hope to influence-so they present an interesting case for studying contextual effects on young people's outcomes.
-Yet existing research has generally not considered anything about students' school context besides the presence of services.
+Existing work is also limited in its approach to drawing causal inferences.
+Many studies acknowledge that the conditions that would most cleanly identify causal effects (some sort of random assignment) do not exist (as remains the case in the present study).
+However, even within plausible analytical designs, most studies fail to consider how schools with services might differ from those without them and other selection issues.
+Studying how one school feature relates to students' performance without considering school context more holistically risks confounding the role of service provision with the influence of other school features that we should expect to also influence academic outcomes.
+Walker et al. (2010) improve upon previous efforts at causal inference in this literature by using propensity score analysis to construct comparison groups of SBHC users and non-users, accounting for several potentially confounding student characteristics.
+Yet they too do not consider how other school-level factors besides SBHC presence might influence academic outcomes and bias their estimates of SBHC effects across schools.
+Even though non-school factors primarily drive achievement, research shows that schools have important effects on student outcomes, operating through factors such as school organization and resources, characteristics of the student body, and teacher characteristics (e.g. Carbonaro and Covay 2010; Condron and Roscigno 2003; Crosnoe 2009; Lee and Burkam 2003; Owens 2010; Rice 2010).
+These features influence schools' instructional capacity and their academic and social environment.
+School health services occupy a notable middle ground between family and school effects, because they primarily act on students' health, typically considered a characteristic of student background, with which schools must merely cope rather than hope to influence.
+So they present an interesting case for studying contextual effects on young people's outcomes.
+Existing research likely suffers from omitted variables bias in not measuring other school factors; moreover, studies rarely even discuss the school context beyond services when interpreting their results.

-One previous paper has addressed a few of these limitations (in addition to bringing a sociological perspective to this typically practitioner-oriented field).
-In a small part of a study with multiple objectives, Needham, Crosnoe, and Muller (2004) use nationally representative data (also Add Health) in an attempt to understand how aspects of school climate-including health service provision, school size, and student-teacher relationships-condition the relationship between student health and academic problems.
-Their work includes testing an interaction effect between student health and whether the school offers non-athletic physical exams on site to determine whether the relationship between student health and course failure depends on school context.
-Needham et al. find that health status is an important predictor of course failure; they also find that absenteeism is a crucial mediating factor in the relationship between health and academic achievement.
+In addition to bringing a sociological perspective to this typically practitioner-oriented field, Needham, Crosnoe, and Muller (2004) address a few of these limitations in a small part of their study examining whether the relationship between student health and course failure depends on school context.
+They use nationally representative data (also Add Health) and test one interaction between student health and whether the school offers non-athletic physical exams on site.
+They find that health status is an important predictor of course failure; they also find that absenteeism is a crucial mediating factor in the relationship between health and academic achievement.
 But they do not find that on-campus physicals alter the relationship between health and course failure.
-(It is possible that this is because student health was influenced by school-based physicals; measured in the same survey wave, health status would be measured during the school year that students had access to physicals at school.)
-Their paper takes a useful step toward a more generalizable analysis of the role of school health services in academic achievement.
-However, the current study seeks to account for health service provision and school context in a more comprehensive way.
-It is not clear that non-athletic physicals would be the most or only important service in improving academic outcomes (either in theory or among those measured in Add Health).
+(It is possible that student health is endogenous, as it could have been influenced by the availability of school-based physicals.)
+Their paper takes a useful step toward a more generalizable analysis of the role of school health services in academic performance.
+However, this paper seeks to study health service provision and school context more comprehensively.
+It is not clear that non-athletic physicals would be the most or only important service in improving academic outcomes.
 In this study, I take multiple preventive and physical health services into consideration.
-Also, school size and student-teacher bonding are the only school characteristics Needham et al. (2004) measure, but it is possible that other schoollevel factors confound the relationship between students' health and academic outcomes.
-For example, if students with better health are advantaged in other ways, they may be more likely to attend better schools-such as those with more resources or better teachers-which may also relate to better educational outcomes.
-I control for several such school characteristics as potential confounders of the relationship between service provision and academic performance.
+Also, Needham et al. (2004) only include a couple of Add Health's school environment variables.
+I control for several measures of school advantage as potential confounders.
 Additionally, I employ these numerous school features in a test for selection in which schools offer services.